 Top Pediatric Allergist in NYC and Long Island

-Dr. Dean Mitchell: New York, NY’s Premier Pediatric Allergy Specialist
+Dr. Dean Mitchell: NYC’s Premier Pediatric Allergy Specialist

 At Mitchell Medical Group, we specialize in working with children and their parents on diagnosing, educating and treating allergies.